-- History of early modern science, technology and medicine
+- Ancient, medieval and early modern medicine

-- History, philosophy and sociology of the physical and mathematical sciences
+- Philosophy of the physical sciences

-- History, philosophy and sociology of the social and psychological sciences
+- Philosophy of social and cognitive sciences

 Students are permitted to write their dissertation in the same general area as one of their essays.
 In such cases, the dissertation and essay have to address different questions, and the dissertation must give evidence of a substantial new research effort.

-The MPhil programme is administered by a senior member of staff, the MPhil Manager, who meets all new MPhil students as a group in early October, then sees each of the students individually to discuss their proposed essay and dissertation topics.
+The MPhil programme is administered by the MPhil Manager, who meets all new MPhil students as a group in early October, then sees each of the students individually to discuss their proposed essay and dissertation topics.
 The Manager is responsible for finding appropriate supervisors for each of these topics; the supervisors are then responsible for helping the student do the research and writing needed for the essays and the dissertation.
 Students will see each of their supervisors on a very regular basis; the MPhil Manager sees each student at regular intervals during the year to discuss progress and offer help and advice.

 Supervisions are designed to provide students with the opportunity to set their own agenda for their studies.
 The supervisor's job is to support the student's research, not to grade their work – supervisors are formally excluded from the examination process.